Categories

 Can you build an extension without planning permission?

-House extensions do have the potential to be considered permitted development.
-Examples include single-storey rear extensions, loft conversions, and conservatories.
 However, meeting size limitations, location requirements, and other criteria is crucial.
-It’s important to consult with the local planning authority or a professional planner to determine if an extension qualifies as permitted development.
+It’s important to consult with the local planning authority or a professional planner to determine if permitted development for an extension can be granted.

-Are there any restrictions for permitted development?
+Are there any restrictions for permitted development for an extension?

-Yes, permitted development rights can be restricted or removed by local planning authorities, especially in conservation areas or areas of outstanding natural beauty.
+Yes, permitted development extension rights can be restricted or removed by local planning authorities, especially in conservation areas or areas of outstanding natural beauty.
 Planning conditions imposed on a property, as well as listed buildings and protected areas, may also limit these rights.
 Additionally, complex or controversial projects may require planning permission despite falling within permitted development rights.

-Only houses, including semi-detached houses, can have Permitted Development rights BUT not all houses have permitted development rights.
-Flats, maisonettes and commercial properties never have permitted development rights, so planning permission is always required.
 Permitted development rights are always limited so previous developments, even if a long time ago by a previous owner, may have used up some or all of the permitted development allowance for the property.

 There can also be planning constraints such as Article 4 direction, conservation area, or even living under a flight path in an area of outstanding natural beauty could have removed your permitted development rights.
 This means there can be 2 houses, in the same town, doing the exact same project, for example, a 3-meter extension and one could be done under permitted development, while the other needs planning permission even though they are identical.

-To determine if planning permission is needed for an extension, you can check the permitted development rules via your local council website, the governments planning portal or the General Permitted Development Order.
-Factors like size, location, and type of extension play a role.
 Consulting with the local planning authority or a professional planner can provide clarity.
-Unfortunately there is no one size fits all answer, even if your proposal meets all of the required policies there are other factors to consider including the impact on neighbours and the surrounding area as well as any planning constraints.
+Unfortunately there is no one size fits all answer, even if your extension proposal meets all of the required policies there are other factors to consider including the impact on neighbours and the surrounding area as well as any planning constraints.

 Pre-application